DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/introduction-to-banded-reports.md

 - **Group Header** and **Group Footer**

     These bands are above and below each [group](shape-report-data\group-and-sort-data.md).
-The [Group and Sort Panel](report-designer-tools\ui-panels\group-and-sort-panel.md) create these bands automatically.

 > [!TIP]
 > Only the detail and group bands can be used to display dynamic data source contents.
 Other bands display titles, summaries, and [extra information](add-extra-information.md).